GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/active_assist_recommenders/unattended_project_recommender.md

 The Unattended Project Recommender checks for usage activity on projects and provides recommendations that help you discover, reclaim or remove unattended projects.

-This tutorial shows you how to check if a single project is unattended, as well as a collection of projects in a Folder and even the entire Organization.
+This tutorial shows you how to find unattended projects in a Folder or an Org, and then how to examine usage details of identified projects.

 **Time to complete**: About 5 minutes